Our focus is helping our customers, the wider community and our people through the Coronavirus outbreak and beyond.

 On 9 April, the FCA confirmed that they are expecting banks and lenders to offer even more financial assistance to customers at this time.
 This includes a temporary payment holiday for loans and credit cards (as well as mortgages) for up to three months.

-On the 24 April, the FCA confirmed that three-month payment holidays have been extended to other forms of credit, including car, van and bike finance, buy-now pay-later, rent-to-own and pawnbroking agreements.
+On the 24 April, the FCA confirmed that customers can apply for three-month payment holidays on other forms of credit, including car, van and bike finance, buy-now pay-later, rent-to-own and pawnbroking agreements.
 For high-cost short-term credit (including payday loans), you can apply to have payments frozen for one month with no additional interest charged.

-On 14 May, the FCA announced that new measures to support insurance customers will come into effect on 18 May.
+On 18 May the FCA introduced new measures to support insurance customers.
 This means insurers will have to reassess the risk of providing insurance to you, and lower your premiums if the risk is now lower.
 They will also need to assess whether you still need any ‘add-ons’ (e.g. replacement vehicle cover) that are on your policy, and, if not, remove them and reduce your premiums accordingly.

 If you pay for your insurance by monthly instalments and are still struggling to make your payments after your cover has been reassessed, insurers will be expected to offer a payment holiday of up to three months.
 You’ll only be eligible for a payment holiday if your financial difficulties were caused by the Coronavirus outbreak.